davidpastrana/opendataview/opendataview/src/main/resources/tips _ docs/README_JAVA_FORMAT.txt

 To configure the Java format in the project:

-- Right click in "cvienna" project.
+- Right click in "opendataview" project.
 - Search: Formatter
 - Enable project specific settings
 - Import the file: eclipse-java-google-style.xml